Zinn, Howard, A People’s History of the United States. New York: Harper Perennial Modern Classics, 2005.

 A crusty old professor of mine once told me that all history is opinion.
 The more I experience of history, and of life itself, the more I’m convinced he was spot on in his assessment.
 Indeed, like the doctor and lawyer, the (professional) historian is paid for expressing opinions, but he has other privileges, chief among them an especial perk not available even to the two aforementioned honorable professions, that is, to alter the way we see history itself.
 In other words, and put simpler, historians have the power to, well, rewrite history itself [1].

-But not so fast, the fellow said.
+But not so fast.
 To wit, over time clichés and 'truisms' gradually creep into the conversation and are accepted uncritically as part of the historical record, and there emerges a historical consensus.
 Nowhere is this more egregious than in what we might call pop history.
 In any case, and getting back to revisionism, there are, happily, a few dissenting voices, which we usually refer to as revisionist, or less controversially, contrarian.
 In a perfect world all history could be characterized as revisionist [2], and rightly so: the historian’s job is to examine conventional interpretations of history and consider new evidence or interpret facts and events in a new light, applying new methodologies and fresh perspectives.
 In this sense it’s not such a step to also view creative writing as revisionist.
 We writers of fiction revisit the old formulas and provide new takes in, we hope, fresh and interesting ways.

 Characteristically dry and uncontroversial, the Oxford English Dictionary’s entry above is hard to fault.
 But revisionism is more complicated than a mere definition, and, like some phrases – ‘feminist,’ ‘liberal,’ or ‘activist’ come to mind – the word itself has taken on a bad odor [3], to the point where it’s more or less synonymous with deliberate falsification and distortion.
 Recriminations and counter-recriminations abound with charges of conspiracy theory thinking at one-extreme and political correctness at the other.
 Thus anything labelled revisionist carries with it an emotional charge, and as a result it has been both praised and (mostly) damned by both the Left and the Right.
 Depending on the source, or audience, a revisionist historian may delight or infuriate: one person’s revisionist is another’s responsible, skeptical historian [4].
 Like many things in the study of history - and politics - what's a revisionist and what is not is in the eye of the beholder.